Real Club Marítimo del Abra and Real Sporting Club: Real Club Marítimo del Abra

 The Real Club Marítimo del Abra was founded in 1902 by a group of young sportsmen from the city's high society.
 In 1910, Marítimo del Abra held a regatta jointly with Sporting, initialing this cooperation in 1921 with the creation of the Abra Cup.

 Interestingly, at the beginning of the 20th century, several founding members of both Bilbao FC and Athletic Club, the first two football clubs in the city, appear in the membership lists of the Real Sporting Club and the Club Marítimo del Abra.
 In the 1902 list of Sporting Club, for instance, there are the Arana brothers (Luis, José Antonio, and Darío), the Castellanos brothers (Manuel and Carlos) (no. 84/5), Ricardo Ugalde (no. 12), Perico Larrañaga (no. 33), José María Amann (no. 58), the future Athletic presidents Juan Astorquia (no. 120) and Enrique Careaga (no. 21) and his brother Eduardo (no. 28), and even Enrique Allende (no. 19), who went on to became the first president of Atlético Madrid, which at the time was a branch of Athletic Bilbao.
 Among the founding members of Marítimo del Abra were Amado Arana (no. 116), Rogelio Renovales (no. 72), José María Alday (no. 21), Walter Evans (no. 202), former Athletic president Luis Márquez (no. 62), and future Athletic presidents Ramón de Aras Jáuregui (no. 239), Pedro de Astigarraga (no. 17), and Alejandro de la Sota (no. 75).
 Manuel Castellanos and Astorquia were also among the founding members of Marítimo del Abra.
 Notably, founding member no. 388 José Urízar Roales was the son of Luciano Urízar.

 At the end of July 1902, the Marítimo had its first presentation ceremony, with the appointment of a board of directors made up of Ramón de la Sota (president), Ramón Hurtado (vice president), Ramón Coste (treasurer), Isidoro Larrínaga (accountant), José Luis de la Gándara (secretary), Horacio Echevarrieta, Joaquín de la Rica, Miguel Ferrer, Hermenegildo Lozano, and Pedro Olavarrieta (vocals).
 Marítimo had its headquarters in one of the first buildings built in Las Arenas, such as the establishment of Baños de Mar Bilbaínos.
 First, they rented and then bought part of the premises of the old spa where not only did nautical activities take place, but the families of the members, wives, and children, could access it as a space for "recreation and entertainment typical of their class".
 For this reason, for example, all political demonstrations were strictly prohibited, "as well as all kinds of discussions about religion and politics".

-On 25 September 1906, in the presence of Alfonso XIII and before a great crowd, Bilbao-educated engineer Leonardo Torres Quevedo successfully demonstrated a radio-controlled boat, guiding the boat Vizcaya from the yacht club with people on board, demonstrating a standoff range of 2 km.
+On 25 September 1906, in the presence of Alfonso XIII and before a great crowd, Bilbao-educated engineer Leonardo Torres Quevedo successfully demonstrated a radio-based control system named the Telekino, guiding the boat Vizcaya from the yacht club with people on board, demonstrating a standoff range of 2 km.